lzachmann/models-for-missing-data/docs/website/content/docs/guide/config-files/data-block/response-info.md

 # Response information

+## The usual case
-Here is the first few lines of the data block for a model of count-type data at Rocky Mountain Network called `rich.yml`, which lives in the directory `config/ROMN/LIBI`
+In the usual case, we are working with a single vector of observations (a single column of data in a flat file).
+Below, we see the first few lines of the data block for an analysis of count-type data from Little Bighorn Battlefield National Monument (LIBI), in Montana (a park within the Rocky Mountain Network).
+The file, `rich.yml`, lives in the directory `assets/uplands-config/ROMN/LIBI`.

 ```YAML
 # ==== DATA ===================================================================